Luke 20

 Luke 20 is the twentieth chapter of the Gospel of Luke in the New Testament of the Christian Bible.
 It records the teaching of Jesus Christ in the temple in Jerusalem, especially his responses to questions raised by the Pharisees and Sadducees.
 The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 47 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: